-My name is Collines Mugisha and I’m doing my second degree at the University of West England and involved in business.
-People who know me would say I’m relaxed, friendly, approachable, confident, intelligent, Creative innovative, hard working, kind generous, a good observer, and business minded.
+My name is Collines Mugisha and people who know me would say I’m relaxed, friendly, approachable, confident, intelligent, Creative innovative, hard working, kind generous, a good observer, and business minded.
 I love seeing the creativeness around the city and love attending social enterprise events, pitching and learning from incubators and accelerators.
 I really enjoying applying my engineering and innovation skills to come up with new and creative ideas.
 I also love networking and making friends alongside cooking.

 Growing up as a first generation immigrant, I’ve faced unique challenges and had no mentor to understand the current world changes and way of life.
 I was motivated to overcome my challenges by surrounding myself with likeminded people that spoke highly of themselves and their accomplishments.
 While education as a valuable stepping stone for my life, it has also come with its own challenges.
 But I have learnt the importance of focusing on the goal at hand, regardless of the ups and down.